By:

 Sound

-What is perhaps even more important than exposure is sound.
+What is perhaps even more important than picture quality is sound.
 This is something whose importance, like the importance of lighting, is often underestimated.

 Ideally, of course, you want both good picture and good sound, but if you have to choose in your budget, sound is more important.